close Business Finance Invest Bullets Most Viewed

 The Customer Advantage

 The EDLP model has been famous amongst those who are not into shopping.
 They just want to buy things at a fair price.
 Hence, the customers develop a sense of trust with the brand.
 In India too, people have a clear choice when they go for buying.
-They know the set of products they would get and an estimated price they will have to pay.
+They know the set of products they would get and the estimated price they will have to pay.
 They need not screen every store, Monday to Saturday, to know when their product would be charged the least.

 Since such customers shop less, they tend to buy most of their groceries at once.
 Hence, it reflects significantly in their bill.
 Their bills are mostly predictable.
 It can be easily understood that if High-Low pricing does not offer many variations, people would prefer to move to EDLP.
 So, do the customers benefit from the EDLP?
 Well, it is a trade-off.
 It would take more effort to reduce the bill if you are into buying stuff from ‘Sale’.
 On the other hand, you put less effort; you get an assured price that is somewhere in between the ‘High-Low’ price.